Flash-X/Milhoja/tools/milhoja_pypkg/docs/source/users_manual.rst

 defined by and used Milhoja, which is the Milhoja JSON Format.

-While it is possible to load a raw Task Function Specification and use it, it is highly recommended that you load the JSON using
+While it is possible to load a raw Task Function Specification and use it, it is highly recommended that you load the JSON using the `TaskFunction.from_json` to avoid any bugs from loading the JSON directly.

 Task Function Specification Requirements
 ----------------------------------------